Notable People

 Dan Gilbert: Billionaire Treating Detroit as a Long Bet

-Dan Gilbert is often described by listing his assets.
+Dan Gilbert is often described by listing his assets before his method.

 That is a natural mistake.
-He is the founder behind Rocket Mortgage, the owner of the Cleveland Cavaliers, the backer of a huge Detroit real-estate footprint, and a major philanthropist.
+He is the founder behind Rocket Mortgage, the owner of the Cleveland Cavaliers, the backer of a huge Detroit property footprint, and a major philanthropist.
 The problem is that inventory does not tell you what kind of operator he is.
 Gilbert matters because he treated scale itself as a civic instrument.
-He did not stop after building a profitable company.
-He tried to turn that company, and the wealth it generated, into a long institutional bet on cities.
+After building a profitable company, he tried to turn that company, and the wealth it generated, into a long institutional bet on cities.

 Rocket was the engine, not the destination